gatsbyjs/gatsby/.github/ISSUE_TEMPLATE/site_showcase.md

 ---
 name: Site Showcase Submission
 about: Want to submit a site to the site showcase?
-This is the place to submit it.
+Follow these instructions.
 ---

 <!--